demisto/content/Packs/CommonScripts/Scripts/ParseCSV/README.md

 ## Used In
 ---
-This script is used in the following playbooks and scripts.
+This script is used in the following playbooks and scripts:
 * Block IOCs from CSV - External Dynamic List

 ## Inputs